scottmckendry/blog/content/posts/powershell-profile/index.md

 ## Linux-like Aliases

 Because I'm constantly switching between bash and PowerShell, I often get confused about which commands are (and aren't) already aliased.
-For example, [ls](https://manpages.ubuntu.com/manpages/focal/en/man1/ls.1.html?ref=scottmckendry.tech) is aliased to Get-ChildItem, but there is no equivalent for [touch](https://manpages.ubuntu.com/manpages/focal/man1/touch.1.html?ref=scottmckendry.tech).
+For example, [`ls`](https://manpages.ubuntu.com/manpages/focal/en/man1/ls.1.html?ref=scottmckendry.tech) is aliased to `Get-ChildItem`, but there is no equivalent for [`touch`](https://manpages.ubuntu.com/manpages/focal/man1/touch.1.html?ref=scottmckendry.tech).

 I've added a number of custom functions to mimic (as closely as possible) the behaviour of their Linux counterparts.
-For example, [grep](https://manpages.ubuntu.com/manpages/focal/man1/grep.1.html?ref=scottmckendry.tech) is now an alias for my custom Find-String function, and [df](https://manpages.ubuntu.com/manpages/focal/man1/df.1.html?ref=scottmckendry.tech) is an alias for the built-in Get-Volume command.
+For example, [`grep`](https://manpages.ubuntu.com/manpages/focal/man1/grep.1.html?ref=scottmckendry.tech) is now an alias for my custom Find-String function, and [`df`](https://manpages.ubuntu.com/manpages/focal/man1/df.1.html?ref=scottmckendry.tech) is an alias for the built-in Get-Volume command.

-My favourite addition is [su](https://manpages.ubuntu.com/manpages/focal/man1/su.1.html?ref=scottmckendry.tech), which is an alias for Start-AdminSession.
+My favourite addition is [`su`](https://manpages.ubuntu.com/manpages/focal/man1/su.1.html?ref=scottmckendry.tech), which is an alias for `Start-AdminSession`.
 This opens a new elevated Windows Terminal window.

 ```powershell
 function Start-AdminSession {